apiraccini/dochat/README.md

 ## TODO list

 - [ ] Improve the embedding/retrieving steps (chunk size vs result count).
-- [ ] Implement controlo flows that filter query result based on a threshold distance.
+- [ ] Implement control flows that filter query result based on a threshold distance.
 - [ ] Use hallucination prompts to improve retrieval?
 See [here](https://cookbook.openai.com/examples/vector_databases/chroma/hyde-with-chroma-and-openai).
 - [ ] Add token length and cost estimation (with `tiktoken`).
 - [ ] Make it a chatbot?
 With `langchain` or without?